descope-sample-apps/java-react-sample-app/README.md

 cd server
 ```

-2. In your `application.properties` file, add your Descope project ID and management key:
+2. In your `application.properties` file, add your Descope project ID:

 ```
 descope.project.id=<YOUR_DESCOPE_PROJECT_ID>
-descope.management.key=<YOUR_DESCOPE_COMPANY_MANAGEMENT_KEY>
 ```

 3. To run the application, run the following command in a terminal window (in the complete) directory: